 Both are effective, but visuals tends to be more easily digestible than words, especially if you have to share your concept with somebody else.

-1. To plan content.
-Laying out all your website pages in advance ensures that you're giving every bit of content consideration before actually putting in the work.
+Laying out all your website pages in advance ensures that you're giving every bit of content consideration before actually putting in the work of building.
 This step includes research, writing, getting images, overall design, and all the other elements that go into creating a great website.

-3. To achieve business goals.
 One of the most important questions you have to answer when planning a website is what do I want visitors to leave with and how is that helping my business?
-By laying out what you want to put on your website and how you'll direct users, sitemaps help you keep your business goals on track.
+By laying out what you want to put on your website and how you'll direct users, site maps help you keep your business goals on track.

 Now that you have a big list things you want to include, it's time to start organizing them:

 - Identify the major categories that your website will have.
 Think: what will I have across the top bar or in a sidebar to direct people?